 Uninsured and Underinsured Motorist Insurance Coverage

-If the accident involves multiple vehicles and multiple people, the fault depends solely on one person.
-One person only has $15,000/$30,000 bodily injury insurance coverage, then the most anyone can obtain is $15,000.00.
+The fault depends solely on one person if the accident involves multiple vehicles and people.
+One person only has $15,000/$30,000 bodily injury insurance coverage; the most anyone can obtain is $15,000.00.
 The most the people in all the cars can collect collectively may be only $30,000.

-If you have questions about your auto insurance coverage, reach out to our seasoned Sacramento uninsured motorist coverage lawyers today at (916) 921-6400 for a free consultation.Add Uninsured and Underinsured Auto Coverage
+If you have questions about your auto insurance coverage, contact our seasoned Sacramento uninsured motorist coverage lawyers at (916) 921-6400 for a free consultation.Add Uninsured and Underinsured Auto Coverage

 You must carry your own underinsured/uninsured motorist automobile coverage.
 Carry at least $100,000/$300,000 in uninsured/underinsured motorist coverage.
 That way, you know that regardless of how much insurance coverage the at-fault driver possesses, you will have $100,000 available to you personally through your own insurance.

-If passengers in your car got hurt as well, each would also have $100,000.00 available up to a maximum of $300,000 for everyone combined.Why You Need More Auto Insurance Coverage
+If passengers in your car got hurt, each would also have $100,000.00 available up to a maximum of $300,000 for everyone combined.Why You Need More Auto Insurance Coverage

 As the saying goes, you cannot get blood from a stone.
 No matter how horrible the negligent driver is, unless you're hit by Bill Gates or Donald Trump, most people only have a finite amount of insurance coverage with few personal assets.
 Most drivers in California carry only minimal coverage or do not have insurance at all.
 Studies have shown that one-third of drivers are uninsured.

-Do yourself a favor and make sure you carry at least $100,000 per incident/$300,000 per accident in uninsured/underinsured motorist coverage (or as much coverage over that as you or your family can afford).
-On a rainy day (and hopefully, that rainy day never comes for you), the extra few dollars paid in insurance premium will be worth it.Sacramento Uninsured Motorist Coverage Lawyer
+Do yourself a favor and make sure you carry at least $100,000 per incident/$ 300,000 per accident in uninsured/underinsured motorist coverage (or as much coverage over that as you or your family can afford).
+On a rainy day (and hopefully, that rainy day never comes for you), the extra few dollars paid in insurance premiums will be worth it.Sacramento Uninsured Motorist Coverage Lawyer